Connie Kunzmann: Death and subsequent events

 Kunzmann was reported missing by a coach for her team, the Nebraska Wranglers, on February 7, 1981.
 She was last seen the night before at Tiger Tom's Bar in Omaha.
 Police were soon investigating her disappearance as a homicide.
 An arrest warrant was issued for Lance Edward Tibke, who was with Kunzmann at the bar the night she disappeared.
 Absent a body, police asserted that Tibke took Kunzmann to Dodge Park, where the two got into an argument that led to her murder.
 Police believed her body was dumped in the Missouri River.
 Tibke turned himself in to police and confessed that he killed Kunzmann, but claimed it was in self-defense.
 He was charged with second degree murder.
 At his arraignment, Tibke waived his right to a preliminary hearing and his bond was set at $15,000, which was posted.
 The Associated Press article on Kunzmann's death was published in a number of newspapers across the United States.

 The Nebraska Wranglers postponed a game they were scheduled to play on February 10 against the Chicago Hustle.
 The team released the following statement:

 The Wranglers returned to the court on February 12, donning black arm bands on their jerseys in memory of Kunzmann.
 The team went on to win the WBL Championship that season.
 In 2010, Holly Warlick was asked about Kunzmann's death.
 The two played for the Wranglers and shared a room in Omaha.
 Warling said:

 Nebraska State Patrol utilized a helicopter and diving unit in the search for Kunzmann's body.
 The search was called off on February 11 due to freezing temperatures and floating ice chunks in the river.
 They resumed the search of February 17, but the Douglas County Sheriffs Department announced that if her body was not found by the end of the day the search would be permanently suspended.
 Police announced the following day they had discovered a blood stained jacket, believed to be Kunzmann's, at the Springwell Cemetery.
-After the police ended their search for Kunzmann, her family turned to psychic Greta Alexander for help.

 Kunzmann's funeral service was held on March 6 at Hope Lutheran Church in Everly, Iowa.
-On March 28, her body was found snagged on a fallen branch in the Missouri River by two teenage brothers.
+On March 28, her body was found snagged on a fallen branch in the Missouri River.
 The body was located midway between the Mormon Bridge and Dodge Park.
-An autopsy was performed by Dr. Jerry Jones, which determined the cause of death was blunt force trauma, likely caused by a tire iron.
+An autopsy determined the cause of death was blunt force trauma, likely caused by a tire iron.
 The body also had numerous stab wounds, which Jones concluded did not lead to Kunzmann's death.
 On April 2, a grave-side service for Kunzmann was held at Lone Tree Cemetery in Everly.
-Her headstone reads, "Gone to be an angel [...]
-The world was better because you lived."
-It also features a cross, a smiley face and a silhouette of Kunzmann playing basketball with "W.B.L Pro #44" etched under it.